 I love that this cut is something everyone can wear, no matter what type of hair they have.
 This is great for super fine, thin hair to make it look fuller or on thick, coarse hair and make it look less bulky.
 It’s the ultimate classic.

-If you’re considering a French bob and you have fine hair, you should spend some time looking at photos and find one that represents your hair and the way you’d like it to look.
+If you’re considering a French bob, you should spend some time looking at photos and find one that represents your hair and the way you’d like it to look.

 #12: Textured for Thin Hair